devskrate/devskrate/_posts/1993-05-15-websites-when-bored.md

 <img src="{{ site.baseurl }}/assets/images/internet/superlogout.gif" alt="Super Log Out" title="Super Log Out">

 When you are using a public or friends computer Though, don’t click on the link Unless you really want to use this service.

-Visit Super Log Out<a href="http://superlogout.com/" target="_blank">here</a>. <span style="color:red">Caution: Dont Visit, unless you require it!!!</span>
+Visit Super Log Out<a href="http://superlogout.com/" target="_blank">here</a>. <span style="color:red; background-color:black">Caution: Dont Visit, unless you require it!!!</span>
 ## 5. Button Bass
 This website plays a EDM loop when you tap a cube and if you are good with this, you can make your own music.

 <img src="{{ site.baseurl }}/assets/images/internet/buttonbass.jpg" alt="Button Bass" title="Button Bass">

 And that’s not all, There are several other genre like dubstep, electronic and yes, there are android apps for that as well.
 Though, there is no option to record the audio.
 So, you’ll have to use sound sought of workaround.

 Visit Button Bass<a href="http://buttonbass.com/
 " target="_blank">here</a>